jasonB221/dialacarol/README.md

 * That script makes a call to a [php file](backend/addcall.php), which does the following:
   1. Checks a database to see if the specified location has already been queried
   2. If not, ask Google for location data and add it to the database for future reference
-  3. Write the location and song name to a json file for clients to pull when initially connecting
+  3. Write the location and song name to a JSON file for clients to pull when initially connecting
   4. Send a Firebase notification to all the connected clients
-* The [client](proxy/index.html) registers a [service worker](proxy/firebase-messaging-sw.js) which recieves the notification, and processes it.
+* The [client](proxy/index.html) registers a [service worker](proxy/firebase-messaging-sw.js) which receives the notification, and processes it.
 * The map is updated with another marker.

 #### License